PrinceTegaton/MemberLite-EF6/README.md

 Execute the database script MemberLite.sql from App_Data folder.

 ## AppUtility Helper Class
 I addition, a very rich AppUtility class is available.
-It contains several methods that developers use from regularly in every application.
+It contains several methods that developers use regularly in every application.
 Some methods include;
 * GetDeviceType()
 * GetUserIPAddress()
 * CleanUrlSlug(string Str, int MaxLength = 50)